cbonoz/homechain/README.md

 Ceramic: Distributed mutable data storage for the marketplace metadata.
 Search support.
 IPFS / Filecoin: Store associated files, signature, and proof of ownership (ex: deed/title).
 NFTPort: NFT issuance for the issued real estate backed NFT (minting).
 Unlock protocol: NFT purchase / paywall.
-Once an NFT is uploaded, unlock protocol regulates access via required payment>
+Once an NFT is uploaded, unlock protocol regulates access via required payment.
-Covalent: Used for accessing and presenting the transfer and ownership history for a particular contract (property).
+Covalent: Used for accessing and presenting the transfer and ownership history for a particular contract or property.
+Note covalent use in app is connected to mainnet by default (rinkeby not supported.)

 <!--
 Tap into the equity of your home.